kleijnweb/php-api-middleware/README.md

 A complete chain of middleware that can process OpenAPI requests from begin to end, once you add some command handlers.
 The middleware in this section is executed in order listed.

-You can append and prepend 3rd part middleware, `ResultSerializer` is appended just before dispatching.
+You can append and prepend 3rd party middleware, `ResultSerializer` is appended just before dispatching.

 ### `OperationMatcher`